lamini-ai/lamini-examples/prompt_engineering.md

 Perhaps you are looking for a more elaborate response?
 Perhaps you prefer the response tailored for a particular audience or have other constraints?
 Follow this tutorial to learn how to iterate and refine your prompts to generate excellent responses. :rocket:

-Note that there's no need to include the special `[INST]` and `[/INST]` around the prompt.
-While the Mistral documentation indicates otherwise, our runner will automatically include these for you.

 ## User vs. System Prompts